AlessandroLemos/First01/README.md

 # First01
- First repository of my own
+ First repository of my own, how exciting!